Breast implant revision

 Patients who have had breast MRI or ultrasound scans will sometimes have findings of silicone in lymph glands.
 This can be seen in patients with, or without implant rupture.
 This is suggested to occur most commonly due to the accumulation in lymph glands of microscopic silicone fragments which may be shed by textured implants.
 This finding is typically of little significance and does not require additional management.
 Dr Campbell-Lloyd does not support the removal of lymph nodes based on these findings.

 In general, implant rupture does not represent a health risk.
 The ruptured implant is contained within the scar capsule, which prevents leakage of the silicone into the breast tissue.
 It is very likely that a rupture will have been present for a long time prior to being detected.
 Implant rupture is far more common with older implants.

 More importantly, implant rupture does not represent an urgent indication for revision surgery.
 Feeling rushed into surgery is a likely cause for dissatisfaction with the outcome of revision procedures.

 Changes in the breast over time

 Many patients who have cosmetic breast augmentation do so prior to having children.
-Enlargement of the breast during pregnancy and breast-feeding may lead to stretching of the breast tissues and loss of elasticity, which results in a typical appearance referred to as the “waterfall” deformity.
+Enlargement of the breast during pregnancy and breast-feeding may lead to stretching of the breast tissues and loss of elasticity, which results in a typical appearance referred to as the “waterfall” deformity (sometimes referred to as "Snoopy" deformity due to the shape).
 This is a way of describing the breast falling down over the front of the implant, whilst the implant is typically held up by its position under the muscle (and often capsular contracture), creating dissociation between the breast and the implant.